TsarFox/wildmidi/README.md

-This is a light Rust wrapper around the WildMIDI software synthesizer library.
+This is a simple Rust wrapper around the WildMIDI software synthesizer library.

 # Examples